pr-120/BSH-server/README.md

 The `live_train.sh` script collects fingerprints from the client device and trains the RL-agent in real-time.
 This is done using only one device on the standard 5555 port.

+For the training, a specific prototype must be chosen to be used.
+This prototype is set in the `server/server.py` script.
+The specific prototypes used in this thesis are explained in detail in `server/README.md`.